-Total bonds outstanding at September 30, 2019, will be approximately $123.8 million.
-With the sale of $6.0 million of bonds from the 2016 bond election and less the $5.2 million of principal repayments, the projected debt total (principal only) outstanding at September 30, 2020 will be $126.6 million. (pgs 156-157)
+Total outstanding bonded debt at September 30, 2019, will be approximately $123.8 million.
+The projected debt total (principal only) outstanding at September 30, 2020, will be $126.6 million, the highest in Bellaire’s history. (pgs 156-157)

 But that’s not the whole picture.

-The $5.2 million repayment figure above does not include the interest FY2020.
-That’s another $4.321 million.
-Plus fees.
 Total debt service in 2020 will cost us $9.7 million dollars!
 It is a major cause of our funding problem, consuming almost half of the anticipated property tax revenue of $20 million.

 Development Services staff declined by one employee.
 Rather than hire more building officials the City pays outside firms.
-The City Manager disputed complaints about the number of consultants hired by the City.
+The City Manager has disputed complaints about the number of consultants hired by the City.

 In reality, most of our maintenance is outsourced, the City uses consultants and contractors for everything from water line installation and street repairs to lawn mowing and window washing.
-To my knowledge even our water and tax bills are outsourced.

 Three (3) years of lease payments at $19,500 for a patrol vehicle will be $58,500.
 For an aftermarket equipped patrol vehicle the three year cost will be $94,000.